 xor (355670" flips most of the remaining bits, but the lowest 3 of them.
 Finally "

 add (355670" adds the the same constant to this and the result is stored back in location

-What we may have noticed, is that this is leaving the lowest 3 bits as is.
+We may observe that this leaves (besides the simple shift, except rare occasions where an overflow occurs on the addition) the lowest 3 bits as-is.
 This also gives an explanation for the "

-ral 4s", right at the beginning, when we were preapring the y-factor in
+ral 4s", right at the beginning, when we were preparing the y-factor in

 by.
 What seemed to be a bit of a luxury (since the bits used to set up the x-factor were located in the upper half of the bits, as made sure by the "

 rar 9s", why would we want to shift this just by a nibble?), is actually a necessity in order to get some valid random bits.